 Also about the possibility of a decline in the assessed Bellaire property values for 2018 due to the Harvey flood, which would lead to a decline in tax revenues.
 The City Manager seems to think the total value on the tax rolls will remain the same.
 We’ll know more in late August when the final numbers are distributed by Harris County.

 Council member David Montague had some questions during the Council meeting, and he’s certainly paying attention.
-He noticed that the cost for a proposed $1.3 million dollar sidewalk project had ballooned to a $1.8 million contract for 15 blocks, which he then pointed out was almost half the $4 million from the bond issue that was supposed to cover 50 blocks.
+He noticed that the cost for a proposed $1.3 million dollar sidewalk project, part of the Group D Phase 2 Sidewalk project, had ballooned to a $1.8 million contract for 15 blocks, which he then pointed out was almost half the $4 million from the bond issue that was supposed to cover 50 blocks.
 Someone actually questioning costs!

 Public Works director Michael Leech could provide no explanation for the increased cost.
 Later in the meeting Council member Pollard mentioned that projects always seemed to end up costing more than the original proposals.

-The $4 million is supposed to be for 4′ wide stand-alone sidewalks like the one proposed for my street, not ones tied to street reconstruction.
+The $4 million is supposed to be for 4′ wide stand-alone sidewalks, not ones tied to street reconstruction.
 Mr. Montague said what he heard at the earlier meeting was that a lot of people opposed plain sidewalks as well as Pathways.
 That’s when the Mayor suggested that considering how many people have objected to these sidewalks, coupled with the need for more pressing street and drainage projects, the $4 million might be better spent on those.